AI agents

 In 2026, you are not only managing what a model says.
 You are also managing what AI-enabled systems are allowed to touch.

 The strongest evidence that governance lagged adoption in 2025 is that the mismatch shows up in the metrics.
-Netskope reports that genAI SaaS usage increased by 3x, and prompt volume increased by 6x.
+Netskope reports that genAI SaaS usage increased 3x and prompt volume increased 6x.
 It also reports that 47% of genAI users used personal AI apps, which suggests shadow AI at enterprise scale.
-GenAI-related data policy incidents doubled year over year, and the average organisation saw 223 incidents per month.
+GenAI-related data policy incidents doubled year over year, and the average organization saw 223 incidents per month.

 Sensitive data leakage

 For software teams, the biggest AI risk is usually not overly complex.
-It can be as simple as someone pasting the thing they should not paste.
-Netskope quantifies what is most frequently involved in genAI data policy violations: source code (42%), regulated data (32%), and intellectual property (16%), with passwords/keys also appearing in code and config shared for troubleshooting.
+It can be as simple as someone pasting something they shouldn't.
+Netskope quantifies the most frequently involved categories in genAI data policy violations: source code (42%), regulated data (32%), and intellectual property (16%), with passwords/keys also appearing in code and config that are shared for troubleshooting.

 In practice, this leakage happens in normal workflows, such as debugging, refactoring, or pasting a stack trace that includes internal context.
 That’s why prompts and AI uploads should be treated as data egress.
 If you cannot answer who sent what, where it went, and under which policy, you do not have AI risk management.

-AI coding should be adopted, but it should be adopted in a way that makes the safe workflow the easy workflow.
-If the safe path adds friction, engineers will route around it, and your organisation will end up with shadow AI, unmanaged accounts, and detection gaps.
+AI coding should be adopted, but in a way that makes the safe workflow the easy one.
+If the safe path adds friction, engineers will route around it, and your organization will end up with shadow AI, unmanaged accounts, and detection gaps.

 The dangers of excessive agency

 The shift from copilots to agents is where the risk model changes sharply.
-Now more than ever, AI systems are doing operational work such as opening pull requests, modifying configuration files, wiring integrations, triaging issues, running scripts, and sometimes even participating in deployment workflows.
+Now more than ever, AI systems are performing operational tasks such as opening pull requests, modifying configuration files, wiring up integrations, triaging issues, running scripts, and sometimes even participating in deployment workflows.

 OWASP names some of the key failure modes enterprises keep rediscovering, including prompt injection and excessive agency.
-Excessive agency is described as systems having too much functionality, permission, or autonomy, where the risk becomes more severe as agentic architectures give models more independent capability.
+Excessive agency is described as systems having too much functionality, permissions, or autonomy, with the risk becoming more severe as agentic architectures give models greater independent capability.

 The UK’s NCSC cautions that prompt injection is not simply SQL injection for prompts, because LLM systems do not reliably separate instruction from data, and mitigations often require different assumptions than classic web security patterns.
-In this regard, for enterprise teams, agentic AI can be an amplifier of data exposure and insider risk, pointing to the need for continuous monitoring, least privilege, and agent-aware controls to contain tool misuse and unintended exfiltration.
+In this regard, for enterprise teams, agentic AI can amplify data exposure and insider risk, underscoring the need for continuous monitoring, least privilege, and agent-aware controls to contain tool misuse and unintended exfiltration.

 Even if you control data movement and constrain agents, you still have to manage potentially insecure output.
-AI-generated code can look plausible while containing weaknesses that would not pass a careful security review.
-A study on Copilot-generated code in GitHub projects analysed 733 snippets and found a high likelihood of security weaknesses, including 29.5% of Python and 24.2% of JavaScript snippets affected in their dataset.
+AI-generated code can appear plausible yet contain weaknesses that would not pass a careful security review.
+An early study on Copilot-generated code in GitHub projects analyzed 733 snippets and found a high likelihood of security weaknesses, including 29.5% of Python and 24.2% of JavaScript snippets affected in their dataset.

 While these numbers might look alarming, that should not be interpreted as “don’t use AI.”
 Rather, it should be interpreted as “don’t treat AI output as automatically trusted.”
 AI coding adoption should be paired with code review discipline and strong guardrails from the outset.